 Segmentation generally divides a population based on variables.
 Thus demographic segmentation too has its own variables such as Age, gender, family size, income, occupation, religion, race and nationality.

+Each of the above variable is discussed in detail below.
 Demographic segmentation is one of the most commonly used forms of segmentation as it is clearly identifiable.
 The variables used for Demographic segmentation help divide a large population into specific customer groups.

 Each and every individual has an age, gender, income etc. Thus for mass marketing, this becomes one of the best ways to diversify individuals.
 This also helps in analyzing lots of data in shorter time for market research as well as for promotions.